aaron-parker-cs/greenthumbtracker/README.md

 JWT_SECRET=insert secret here # THIS IS NOT NECESSARY FOR DEVELOPMENT, can be ignored
 ```
+# This is very important, your code will not work without this file being set up.
+Never commit your passwords, this file should be ignored by git by default.

 Next, you will need two terminal windows.
 This can easily be done in VS Code.
 Simply open a terminal in each folder, backend, and frontend, and run `npm start` in each and that's it!